 The Definitive Guide To Split Ends For Men

-Alright boys, let’s talk split ends.
-If you found this looking for the offensive position, ‘split end,’ in American football, try ‘wide receiver.’
+If you found this looking for ‘split end,’ the offensive position in American football, try ‘wide receiver.’

 We’re not talking about split ends on the proverbial gridiron, but the mysterious condition relating to your long hair, spoken of by women in whispered tones like a shadow in the night.